semgrep/semgrep-docs/docs/kb/semgrep-ci/github-upload-findings-in-security-dashboard.md

 # Why aren't findings populating in the GitHub Advanced Security Dashboard after running Semgrep in CI?

 When scanning with Semgrep in CI, findings automatically populate in Semgrep Cloud Platform.
 To show findings in the GitHub Advanced Security Dashboard, run an alternate job that uploads findings to the dashboard in the form of a `SARIF` file.
 See [Sample GitHub Actions configuration file](https://semgrep.dev/docs/semgrep-ci/sample-ci-configs/#sample-github-actions-configuration-file) for an example.

 If you run the alternate job and it fails with a "resource not accessible by integration" error, there are two possible causes.

 ## Your repository is private

-Third-party code scanning findings can only populate in the Advanced Security Dashboard if the repository is public.
+Findings from Semgrep can only populate in the GitHub Advanced Security Dashboard if the repository is public.
 Otherwise, the job does not have sufficient permissions to write to the dashboard regardless of any permissions set at the workflow or job level.

 ## The workflow permissions in your repository's Actions settings are set to read-only